ruhickson/datatat_website/content/docs/automated-analysis.md

 weight: 5
 ---

 There are a multitide of excellent analysts on Fiverr, and almost all of them will give you value for money.
-But before you reach into your pocket to get tricky analysis done, it's worth trying hk48 first.
+But before you reach into your pocket to get tricky analysis done, it's worth trying datatat first.

-hk48 takes the pain out of data analysis by automating it for you.
+datatat takes the pain out of data analysis by automating it for you.
 Simply upload your data to
 - explore it like Google search instead of with SQL
 - get any visualisation at your fingertips, no complex data transformation needed
 - detect all trends in your data